The Essential Fanny Cornforth, a Pre-Raphaelite muse

-In her replies Fanny put forward reasons he might be needed at Tudor house, though never that she missed him.
+In her replies Fanny put forward reasons he might be needed at Tudor house, though never indicated that she missed him.
 Sadly her hints were always dismissed by Rossetti, who replied he was too busy and needed to be at Kelmscott with his work and his model.

 In a moment of guilt Rossetti suggested to Fanny that she took a holiday and he gave her money to travel, but her wish to join him in Oxfordshire was absolutely refused.
 Consequently she went for a short holiday in Margate instead, where she made a new friend, a Mrs. Rosa Villiers.

 At the end of 1872 Fanny’s estranged husband, Timothy Hughes died, once more Fanny was unencumbered and in a position to marry.

 Life in Chelsea without Rossetti was lonely and unsettling, she had become acutely aware that Rossetti’s family wanted her out of his life.
 Also she was hearing reports from Alexa that Rossetti was infatuated with Jane Morris and Kelmscott was their ‘love-nest’.

 Fanny, who felt hurt and disillusioned by this wrote to Rossetti for reassurance, but his strong denials didn’t put her mind at rest.
 Rossetti suffered more bouts of nervous illness and spent time recovering in Bognor, where he resumed his correspondence with Fanny and depended on her kind replies.